-Revenue recognition Refer also to note 5 How our audit addressed it The group generated \$17.967 million of sales revenue in the year ended 30 June 2020.
-This relates to sale of goods to customers which are recognised in the financial statements when revenue can be measured reliably, it is probable that economic benefits associated with the transaction will flow to the consolidated entity and at the point in time when the customer takes undisputed delivery of the goods.
-There is a risk of incorrect timing of revenue recognition due to fraud or misstatements.
-Due to this, we consider revenue recognition to be a key audit matter.
-Our audit procedures included: An analysis of sales transactions to verify the correct treatment in accordance with the AASB 15 revenue recognition criteria; On a sample basis, comparing sales transactions to delivery documents; Checking for significant credit notes issued subsequent to year end; and Obtaining confirmations from the group's key customers of accounts receivable balances at 30 June 2020 and reconciling cash payments received subsequent to year end against accounts receivable balances at 30 June 2020.
+Level 22, 307 Queen Street, Brisbane QLD 4000 GPO Box 563, Brisbane QLD 4001 qld.info@williambuck.com williambuck.com evenue recognition Refer also to note 5 How our audit addressed it The group generated \$13.7 million of sales evenue in the year ended 30 June 2023.
+This relates to sale of goods to customers which are recognised in the financial statements when revenue can be neasured reliably, it is probable that economic benefits associated with the ransaction will flow to the consolidated entity and at the point in time when the sustomer takes undisputed delivery of the goods.
+There is a risk of incorrect timing of evenue recognition due to fraud or nisstatements.
+Due to this, we consider revenue ecognition to be a key audit matter.
+Our audit procedures included: An analysis of sales transactions to verify the correct treatment in accordance with the AASB 15 revenue recognition criteria; On a sample basis, comparing sales transactions to delivery documents; Checking for significant credit notes issued subsequen to year end; Obtaining confirmations from the group's key customer of accounts receivable balances at 30 June 2023 and reconciling cash payments received subsequent to year end against accounts receivable balances at 30 June 2023; and Assessing the adequacy of the allowance for expected credit losses.
+We have also assessed the adequacy of disclosures in nventory valuation and existence Refer also to note 10 the notes to the financial statements.
+How our audit addressed it The group held inventory of \$13.1 million at 30 June 2023 across multiple locations.
+Inventory is costed using absorption costs and is carried at the lower of cost and net realisable value.
+This balance accounts for approximately 34% of the group's assets at 30 June 2023 and misstatements in this balance may have a considerable impact on the group's profit from continuing operations.
+As a consequence, we consider inventory existence and valuation to be a key audit matter.
+Our audit procedures included: Attending various stock counts during and at year end at locations holding material inventory values ensuring appropriate cut-off of goods in or out of inventory; Obtaining confirmations from third party's holding stock on behalf of the group at 30 June 2023; Agreeing on a sample basis the cost components of inventory items to actual prices; Assessing the reasonableness of costing for WIP and finished goods; and Assessing whether an appropriate provision has been made for slow moving or obsolete inventory items.
 We have also assessed the adequacy of disclosures in the notes to the financial statements.
-Inventory valuation and existence Refer also to note 12 How our audit addressed it The group held inventory of \$8.451 million at 30 June 2020 across Our audit procedures included: - Attending various stock counts ensuring appropriate cut-off of goods in or out of inventory;